holos-run/holos/doc/md/api/core/v1alpha4.md

 <a name="Kustomization"></a>
 ## type Kustomization {#Kustomization}

-Kustomization represents a kustomization.yaml file.
+Kustomization represents a kustomization.yaml file for use with the [Kustomize](<#Kustomize>) [Transformer](<#Transformer>).
 Untyped to avoid tightly coupling holos to kubectl versions which was a problem for the Flux maintainers.
 Type checking is expected to happen in CUE against the kubectl version the user prefers.

 ```go
 type Kustomization map[string]any